-1.2.2a Has your country developed simplified procedures for any of the following?
-Tick all applicable Yes No No information Where biological samples of the type and size specified in Annex 4 of Resolution Conf.
+1.2.2a Has your country developed simplified procedures for any of the U - Yes ick all ap No information Where biological samples of the type and size specified in Annex 4 of Resolution Conf.
 12.3 (Rev. CoP16) are urgently required.
-For the issuance of pre-Convention certificates or equivalent documents in accordance with Article VII , paragraph 2. \boxtimes For the issuance of certificates of captive breeding or artificial propagation in accordance with Article VII, paragraph 5. \boxtimes For the issuance of export permits or re-export certificates in accordance with Article IV for specimens referred to in Article VII, paragraph 4.
+For the issuance of pre-Convention certificates or equivalent documents in accordance with Article VII , paragraph 2.
+For the issuance of certificates of captive breeding or artificial propagation in accordance with Article VII, paragraph 5.
+For the issuance of export permits or re-export certificates in accordance with Article IV for specimens referred to in Article VII, paragraph 4.
 Are there other cases judged by a Management Authority to merit the use of simplified procedures?
 If 'Yes', please provide details: